shaibam/NASA/README.md

 Runs the storybook app displaying all pages and components in the development mode.\
 Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

+## File Hierarchy
+*   Every **.tsx** component/page has it's own folder with a **.stories.tsx** file next to it, and a style folder containing **style.module.css**
+*   Elements are placed according to their role in either **components** or **pages** folder
+*   If a component is only used under a specific parent component and is never reused it is placed according to the above rules in it's parent folder.
+If it is reused it moves to the root of te components folder,
+## Notes
+*   During development, the API's returned a **status:error** because of too many requests, so a mock API was used instead.
+*   Bonus tasks were not done.
+*   Responsiveness wasn't implemented.